MEAT CHICKENS 2026

 stewing hens

-Occasionally Leghorn pullets (young females) or cockerels (young males) are available which have been hatched by school classes in the area.
-We also hatch chicks of all colors from our own laying hens’ eggs, keeping the pullets for next year’s layers and selling the cockerels.
-They are slower growing and not as meaty as the Rangers and Rocks, but just as delicious and in-demand.
+Occasionally Leghorn cockerels (young males) are available which have been hatched by school classes in the area.
+We also hatch chicks of all colors from our own eggs, keeping the pullets for next year’s layers and selling the cockerels.
+These males are slower growing and not as meaty as the Rangers and Rocks, but just as delicious and in-demand.

 To get on our farm email list, please contact us saying “Please add me to your list”.